troy3977-blip/mcr-ai-insights/README.md

 - Evaluate changes in premium growth relative to claims growth
 - Identify state-level heterogeneity in impact

-2)Medical Loss Ratio (MLR) Rebate Rule Adjustments
+2.; Medical Loss Ratio (MLR) Rebate Rule Adjustments

 If regulatory thresholds or rebate calculations change, insurers may alter pricing or benefit design strategies.
 This dataset enables: